 Types of Used Vehicles Covered

 Under CA Lemon Law, used car owners who purchased vehicles primarily for “personal, family, or household” purposes are entitled to protection against faulty manufacturing.
 The Law also covers used vehicles purchased for commercial purposes, so long as said vehicles have a gross weight that’s below 10,000 pounds, and so long as the business has only 5 or fewer vehicles registered under its name.
 The term “vehicles” includes cars, trucks, RV trailers, SUVs, and watercraft of any kind.

-    As mentioned, used vehicles must have a still-active warranty in order to qualify for protection under the California Lemon Law.
+As mentioned, used vehicles must have a still-active warranty in order to qualify for protection under the law.
 This warranty, however, does not have to be the original manufacturer warranty.
 A used car dealership’s express written warranty will suffice to qualify a used vehicle purchase for consumer protection.
 Lemon vehicles that have been repurchased as buybacks by the manufacturer and resold with new express written warranties covering the defect may also be covered under the guidelines of the CA Lemon Laws.